redjordan1202/PyDex/README.md

 ## What info can I look up?
 ----
 I tried to include as much info as I could.
 However, a few things are still missing.
-Below is a list of all the info you can currently pull from PokéAPI with pokedex_py
+Below is a list of all the info you can currently pull from PokéAPI with cyndaquil

 ### Pokemon
 - Pokedex Number